smallworld-re/smallworld/use_cases/string_deobfuscation/tutorial.md

 machine.add_exit_point(exit_point)
 ```

-With this setup, we can have the Unicorn emulator run the code with
+With this setup complete, we can use the Unicorn emulator to run the code.

 ```
 emu = smallworld.emulators.UnicornEmulator(platform)
 new_machine = machine.emulate(emu)
 ```

-This `new_machine` is the result of running `kringle_things`, so it
+This `new_machine` is the result of running `kringle_things` to
+completion given all that initialization of the environment.
+A that
-will have the decrypted data section in memory.
-We can use `lief` to
+point, it will have the decrypted data section in memory.
+We can use
-tell us where the data section is in memory.
-Thus. the following code
+`lief` to tell us where the data section is in memory, then read that
+data out of `new_machine`, and finally, again use `lief` to patch that
-reads the decrypted data section out of the memory of `new_machine`
-and injects it into the binary, which is written to disk as a new
+decrypted data section into the binary and write it out to disk as the
-executable `strdeobfus2`.
+binary `strdeobfus2`.

 ```
 elf = lief.ELF.parse(binfile)